apostrophecms/docs/docs/reference/module-overview.md

 ### `extend`

-Identify a module by `name` to use as a base class for your custom module.
+Identify a module to use as a base class for your custom module.
 "Extending" a module this way makes all of the functionality and configuration of the base class available in the new module, other than its `name` property.

 The most common base class modules include: